tencentyun/intlcloud-documents/product/云智 AI 应用服务/云智小钛/快速入门_intl.md

 - Tencent Cloud official website
 - TICSR product page

-### Using Roles
+### Roles
-Super admin: It has full permissions and can place orders.
-This role cannot be deleted but can be delegated.
+Super admin: Super admin has full permissions and can place orders.
+The role can be delegated but not be deleted.
-Admin: It has all the product function-related permissions of the super admin.
-This role is added by the super admin and can be deleted.
+Admin: Admin has all the product function-related permissions of the super admin.
+The role is added by the super admin and can be deleted.
 Ordinary customer service representative: It has the permissions with knowledge base management and customer service workbench but doesn't have permissions with other product functions.
-This role can be deleted.
+The role can be deleted.

-### Required Settings and Recommended Setup Process
+### Required Settings and Directions
-1. Add basic information of the company
+1. Enter basic company information
 2. Access the system
 3. Customize robots
 4. Add human representatives